Light Pipe Design Guide

 - How far does the light need to travel?
 Around curves and angles?

-- How much room on board or panel?
+- How much room is on board or panel?

 Programmable Power Unit